Portally/api/README.md

   size: Int
   # Size span in square meters, used when the tenant can rent part of the premises
   sizeSpan: SizeSpanInput
-  # Desired charge
+  # Desired fee
-  charge: ChargeInput
+  fee: FeeInput
   # Contact person for the premises
   contactPersonEmail: String
   # When the tenant is able to move in